 Timecoded transcription for subtitling

-We transcribe French or English video to text and create subtitles either via SRT or encrusted.
+We transcribe French or English video to text and create subtitles either via SRT file or embedded into the video.

-Transcription can be one step: French video direct to English transcription or two steps: French video transcribed into French text and then translated from French to English.
+Transcription can be one step: French video directly transcribed to English or in two steps: French video first transcribed into French text and then translated from French to English.

 One step French to English transcription

-French video transcription direct to English (timecoded or not).
-The output is English transcription (timecoded or not).
+French video transcription direct to English.
+The output is an English transcription (timecoded or not).

 Two step Transcription: